hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-cloud/index.md

 terraform graph   # Create a DOT-formatted graph
 ```

-Need a refresher?
-Try the [Intro to Terraform on GCP](https://instruqt.com/hashicorp/tracks/terraform-build-gcp) lab exercises.

 ???
 Depending on the maturity of your audience you might take a detour back to the Intro to Terraform track.
 Ideally everyone in the workshop has already completed this or has equivalent experience with Terraform OSS.